BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 von Neumann's intellectual abilities were prodigious.
 He may have had the best memory of anyone who's ever lived about whom there's a definitive historical record.

-In the article I mentioned above, about the intellectually gifted student named Santiago Gonzales, it's mentioned that Santiago is "profoundly gifted", a formal psychological designation (I avoid called it a "diagnosis" because it seems far from a disease or disorder).
+In the article I mentioned above, about the intellectually gifted student named Santiago Gonzales, it's mentioned that Santiago is "profoundly gifted", a formal psychological designation (I hesitate to call it a "diagnosis" because it seems far from a disease or disorder).
-It seems to be that von Neumann would be considered profoundly gifted as well.
+It seems to me that von Neumann was profoundly gifted as well.
 This is a list of "ten common characteristics of profoundly gifted students"<sup>57</sup>:<br/>

 1. Ability to see things from a variety of perspectives<br/>